Akwayafe River

 The Akwayafe River (also known as the Akpakorum River) is a river in Africa that empties into the Gulf of Guinea.
 The river forms a portion of the land boundary between Cameroon and Nigeria.

+Climate

+Akwayafe River is a stream in Cameroon of Africa/Middle East.
+The river's coordinates are 4°40'60" N and 8°31'0" E in DMS.